 Relationship to the land and one another

-Royal Roads campus rests on the Lands of the Xwsepsum (Esquimalt) and Lekwungen(Songhees) Nations.
+Royal Roads campus is located on the traditional Lands of the Lekwungen-speaking Peoples, the Songhees and Esquimalt First Nations.

 We are committed to treating the land and one another with humility, kindness, gratitude and respect.
 Protecting the campus's ecological, cultural and historical integrity is essential to the university's stewardship responsibilities, and to the well-being of the entire community.